 Rishi Panchami is a festival celebrated by women in Nepal.
-It falls on the fifth (Panchami) day of Shukla Paksha of Bhadra month of Lunar Calendar.
-There used to be holidays only for women on this day nation-wide but it has been cut-off in recent years.
+It falls on the fifth (Panchami) day of Shukla Paksha of Bhadra month of the Lunar Calendar.
+There used to be holidays only for women on this day nationwide but it has been cut off in recent years.
 Although, in some parts of Nepal, the local or provincial government announces public holidays.
-Rishi Panchami is a traditional festival which commemorates the 7 great Saptarishis.
+Rishi Panchami is a traditional festival that commemorates the 7 great Saptarishis.
 In respect of the Sapta Rishis who guided mankind and provided them with education, Rishi Panchami is celebrated by devotees, predominantly women across the country.

 - Nijamati Sewa Diwas

 Nijamati Sewa Diwas is a day to commemorate civil servants in which only civil servants used to get a holiday.
 The day is still celebrated in Nepal but offices are now open on this day, so now no holiday.
 Nijamati Sewa Diwas is celebrated on Bhadra 22 of the Bikram Sambat Calendar.

 - Ganatantra Diwas

 Nepal’s Republic Day or Ganatantra Diwas is a national day that falls on Jestha 15 of the Bikram Sambat Calendar.
 The day commemorates the date on which the first meeting of the Constituent Assembly of Nepal took place on 29 May 2008, which ended the 240-year reign of the Shah kings and declared Nepal a republic country.

 But now the Nepal government has cut it off from the public holiday.
 Earlier on the 15th of Jestha, every year Nepalese used to celebrate Republic Day as a public holiday, now the day is celebrated but offices are open on this day and there is no Holiday.